 At 14, a girl who would go on to become one of the world’s most successful fashion models desperately wanted to own a pair of fashionable high heels.
-Since her family couldn’t afford them — her family was, in her words, “very poor” — the enterprising teenager painted walls at a local hospital for 20 days to earn enough for the shoes.

 This is the rags-to-riches story of Irina Shayk, 29, who spent years living in a poverty-stricken Russian mining village until she got her big break at 14 to become a model, eventually becoming a bona fide lingerie and swimsuit model superstar.